CybercentreCanada/assemblyline4_docs/docs/integration/python.md

 You can view the user options via `al-submit --help`.
 ??? example "(Optional) Configuration file example"
     Rather than passing authentication and server details as parameters in a command-line, you can use a configuration file.
     This configuration file should be placed at `~/.al/submit.cfg`.
 A template for this configuration file can be found below.
     NOTE: You can use `=` or `:` as the delimiter between key and value.
     ``` python
     [auth]
     #   Username for the Assemblyline account.
     user =
     #   There are three methods to authenticate a user account.
 Choose one:
     #   - Password Provided via User Prompt
     #       Leave the `password' configuration value below empty.
     #   - Password Provided in Configuration File
     #       Enter the password for the Assemblyline account in plaintext.
     password =
     #   - API Key in Configuration File
     #       Enter the API key to use in plaintext for the user to login.
     #       NOTE: The API key must have WRITE access for INGEST and WRITE+READ for SUBMIT.
     apikey =
     # Skip server cert validation.
     # Value can be one of: true, false, yes, no
     # If not supplied, the default value is: false
     insecure =
     [server]
     # Method of network transport.
     # If not supplied, the default value is: https
     transport =
     # Domain of Assemblyline instance.
     # If not supplied, the default value is: localhost
     host =
     # Port to which traffic will be sent.
     # If not supplied, the default value is: 443
     port =
     # Server cert used to connect to server.
     cert =
     ```

 ## Mass Submission Toolkit
 The [Assemblyline Incident Manager](https://github.com/CybercentreCanada/assemblyline-incident-manager) can assist you with this process.

-One key consideration for a very large volume of files in a burst is the [default sampling values](https://github.com/CybercentreCanada/assemblyline-base/blob/9d4ab5586ff34ae20e3a08e9584776379fc981e9/assemblyline/odm/models/config.py#L392-L396).
+One key consideration for a very large volume of files in a burst is the `default sampling values` in the [Ingester Configuration](../../odm/models/config/#ingester).

 You must keep your ingestion flow at a rate such that the size of the priority ingestion queue remains lower than the corresponding priority queue `sampling_at` values, otherwise, Assemblyline will skip files.